-Below, we share the difference between a veterinary technician and a veterinary assistant to help you choose which path is best for your career goals.
+Below, we share the difference between a vet assistant and technician to help you choose which path is best for your career goals.

 It’s easy to mix up the difference between a veterinary assistant and a veterinary technician as both perform similar yet specialized tasks.
 The biggest difference between a veterinary technician and a veterinary assistant in education.

 In turn, that means different education requirements for each role:

 Generally, a veterinary assistant can start working in an animal hospital or clinic right out of high school.
 Vet assistants learn on the job, but can also earn an Approved Veterinary Assistant (AVA) designation to bring even more experience to the table.

 Veterinary technicians have to complete a post-secondary program like a 2-year associate’s degree.
 Depending on the state, a vet tech might also need to pass an exam to become certified, registered, or licensed.